 - Contact a car accident attorney in Avondale for help.

 Although getting into a car accident can be frightening and overwhelming, it is important to try to remain calm and take these steps to protect yourself physically and financially.
-Consulting with an attorney at MDK Law Group as soon as possible can put you on the right path to recovery from the very beginning.
+Consulting with an Avondale car accident attorney at MDK Law Group as soon as possible can put you on the right path to recovery from the very beginning.

 Do You Need to Go to Court For a Car Accident Claim in Avondale?

 No, you do not need to go to court for a car accident case.
 Taking a case to trial is only necessary if an insurance company has refused to offer a fair amount for the victim’s injuries.
 In this situation, a settlement is not achieved and the case must proceed to court to be determined by a judge or jury.
 However, this is uncommon.
 The vast majority of car accident cases in Arizona settle, saving both parties the time and expense of court.
-Hiring an attorney with trial experience can improve your chances of achieving a settlement, as an insurance company will recognize your ability to go to trial and – in many cases – offer a greater amount to avoid the costs of a lawsuit.
+Hiring an Avondale car accident attorney with trial experience can improve your chances of achieving a settlement, as an insurance company will recognize your ability to go to trial and – in many cases – offer a greater amount to avoid the costs of a lawsuit.

 All car accident cases in Arizona come with a statute of limitations, or a legal deadline by which the plaintiff must file the lawsuit.
 For the most part, if you miss your deadline, the courts will refuse to hear the case and bar you from financial recovery.
 In Arizona, the statute of limitations on a car accident case is two years from the date of the collision, with some exceptions.
 For example, if you are filing a claim against the government, your deadline is reduced to 180 days from the date of the crash.
-It is important to consult with an Arizona personal injury attorney as soon as possible after a car accident to make sure that you file on time.
+It is important to consult with an Phoenix personal injury attorney as soon as possible after a car accident to make sure that you file on time.

 If you or someone you love has been injured in a car accident in Avondale, Arizona, you have legal rights.
 The experienced and dedicated attorneys at MDK Law Group can help you protect them.
 We have the power to take on the most difficult aspects of your claim so that you can focus on what matters most – getting better and putting your life back together.